agrawalria/DATA-1202-Final_Project/CODE/data Loading SQL query.md

 on dim.`Person ID` = fact.Person_ID
 group by dim.Gender, dim.Occupation, dim.`Sleep Disorder`, dim.`BMI Category`;

-select * from sleep_health_lifestyle_data_foranalyses; --To see the records in View
+----------To check data is available in created table/view------ select * from sleep_health_lifestyle_data_foranalyses; --To see the records in View
 ```